Ai In The Business World: 3 Big Myths, Debunked

-Reality – There is no magic to AI.
-What most people don’t seem to realize, is that the road to success with AI is not an easy one; it takes time and thoughtful planning.
-AI as a concept and a process, without any doubt, has huge value in it and can deliver on the magic, but the key is to get the fundamentals correct.
+Reality: There is no magic to AI.
+What most people don’t seem to realize is that the road to success with AI is not an easy one; it takes time and thoughtful planning.
+AI as a concept and a process, without a doubt, has huge value and can deliver on the magic, but the key is to get the fundamentals correct.

 AI engines need massive amounts of data and extensive training to learn, much like humans do.
-There is some amount of data that could be seeded but the vast amounts of it come from the domain itself where data is deployed.
-Therefore, expecting AI systems to produce immediate results and recommendations is not possible at the first place.
+There is some amount of data that could be seeded, but the vast majority of it comes from the domain itself, where data is deployed.
+Therefore, expecting AI systems to produce immediate results and recommendations is not possible in the first place.
 You would need to put the processes in place and allocate resources in different environments before watching the magic happen.

-Reality – This is not exactly accurate.
-AI and machine learning are certainly related to each other but the terms cannot be used interchangeably.
+Reality: This is not exactly accurate.
+AI and machine learning are certainly related, but the terms cannot be used interchangeably.
 ML is, in fact, better described as a specific sub-discipline or one of the tools of AI.

 Artificial intelligence (AI) and machine learning (ML) are so closely related that people often lump them together and mistake the two as synonymous.
 Drawing the distinction between these two terms is very critical, however.
-When you understand the difference, it will keep you away from the too good to be true snake oil solutions and setup your AI initiatives for tangible success.
+When you understand the distinction, you will be able to avoid too-good-to-be-true snake oil solutions and set up your AI initiatives for tangible success.

-What has led so many people to hold this belief is when they look at the AI landscape nowadays, it’s dominated by big companies like Google, Microsoft, Apple, Amazon, and Facebook.
-There is less attention paid to the AI startup sphere which is booming.
-Apart from that, the software giants have also taken on important steps to democratize AI.
+What has led so many people to hold this belief is that when they look at the AI landscape nowadays, it’s dominated by big companies like Google, Microsoft, Apple, Amazon, and Facebook.
+There is less attention paid to the AI startup sphere, which is booming.
+Apart from that, the software giants have also taken important steps to democratize AI.
 Most of the big tech companies have open-sourced the software tools they use to build fully functional AI algorithms.
-This means that with the right training and the willingness to learn everybody can have their share of this new technology.
+This means that with the right training and the willingness to learn, everybody can have their share of this new technology.